Supporting Adults to Heal from Trauma, Relationships, and Struggles with Substance Use

 Interested in therapy and want to learn more?
 Let's schedule a time to talk over the phone to determine if we are a good fit to work together.
 Leave me a voicemail or email me with a few convenient times to reach you.
 Initial Consultation may also be booked through the schedule appointment button.

-An individual therapy session is typically 50 minutes and is $150.
-Depending on your needs, 90 minute sessions are available at a rate of $270.
-90 minute sessions are recommended for EMDR therapy.
+An individual therapy session is typically 50 minutes and is $165.
+Depending on your needs, 90 minute sessions are available at a rate of $285.
+90 minute sessions are available as schedule allows.

 Group Therapy for Survivors